Obsiter/pythonClickerGame/README.md

-# pythonClickerGame
+# Simple python game
-Python3 Clicker game
+Hello, this is a simple python3 game.
+Do not post it or claim it as yours.